Engineering Invoice Factoring

 Does the factoring company have minimums?

-A minimum is the amount you must factor every period (month, each quarter or every year).
+A minimum is the amount you must factor every period (month, quarter, or year).
 Some factoring companies offer plans that require minimums, while others do not.

 FundThrough doesn’t require minimums.
 Only fund when you need to.

 Cash flow is the number one problem for most start-ups and small businesses, especially if they’re growing.
-This is also true for wholesale companies.
-Invoice factoring companies typically consider several situations before offering you an advance.
+This is also true for engineering firms.
+Invoice factoring companies typically consider the following before offering you an advance.

 • Nature of the business: you must be a registered business selling goods or services to other businesses.